citp/privacy-policy-historical/l/le/lea/leadlander.com.md

-> *The following text is extracted and transformed from the leadlander.com privacy policy that was archived on 2018-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181216171129id_/https%3A//uplandsoftware.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the leadlander.com privacy policy that was archived on 2019-03-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190323015349id_/https%3A//uplandsoftware.com/privacy) for the most accurate reproduction.*

-# Upland Privacy Policy
+# Privacy Policy | Upland Software

 ### Upland Software, Inc.